Causes of the 1948 Palestinian expulsion and flight: "Transfer Idea" during 1947–1949

 Flapan considers that "hand in hand with measures to ensure the continued exodus of Arabs from Israel was a determination not to permit any of the refugees to return.
 He claims that all of the Zionist leaders (Ben-Gurion, Sharett, and Weizmann) agreed on this point."

 Rabbi Chaim Simons (Ph.D) made an exhaustive survey of references to the Transfer of Arabs by Zionists and others over half a century.
 In the introduction he writes: "I soon discovered that it was not just "a few stray statements" but that the transfer of Arabs from Palestine was definite policy not only of the Zionist leaders, but also of many leading individual non-Jews".
 He concludes (page 298):

 "Most leaders of the Zionist movement publicly opposed such transfers.
 However, a study of their confidential correspondence, private diaries and minutes of closed meetings, made available to the public under the "thirty year rule", reveals the true feelings of the Zionist leaders on the transfer question.
 We see from this classified material that Herzl, Ben-Gurion, Weizmann, Sharett and Ben-Zvi, to mention just a few, were really in favour of transferring the Arabs from Palestine.
 Attempts to hide transfer proposals made by past Zionist leaders has led to a "rewriting of history" and the censoring and amending of official documents!"

-In his Epilogue, Simons makes it clear that he has sympathy for the transfer concept: